Small Business Development Center Spurs Local Entrepreneurship

 Throughout each new business venture in the past 25 years, Kaminsky leaned on the New York Small Business Development Center (SBDC) for guidance.

 America's SBDC provides no-cost business counsel to small businesses and entrepreneurs.
 Experts help develop business plans, identify funding sources, and host workshops and seminars.
-The Brockport SBDC, directed by Jan Pisanczyn, recently moved into the Monroe Community College Downtown Campus and is sponsored by The College at Brockport.
+The Brockport SBDC, directed by Jan Pisanczyn, recently moved into the Monroe Community College Downtown Campus and is sponsored by SUNY Brockport.

 When Kaminsky was starting out and running her chocolate craft out of her kitchen, she met Pisanczyn, who was then an SBDC business advisor.